 Alexandria DUI Lawyer

-In Alexandria, Virginia, there are two DUI related offenses that someone may be charged with: driving under the influence and driving while intoxicated.
-Due to the difference between these offenses, it is important those charged understand which type of charge they are facing and consult with an Alexandria DUI lawyer as soon as possible to begin building a defense.
+In Alexandria, Virginia, there are two DUI-related offenses that someone may be charged with: driving under the influence and driving while intoxicated.
+Due to the difference between these offenses, it is important for those charged to understand which type of charge they are facing and consult with an Alexandria DUI lawyer as soon as possible to begin building a defense.

 There are unique local customs, rules, and procedures that make DUI cases in Alexandria unique.
 Furthermore, law enforcement officers heavily enforce DUI laws in the city because Alexandria is a place that has heavily traveled streets with high pedestrian and cyclist activity, as well as a number of places where locals and visitors alike consume alcohol.